 - Project title (full project title required) - Research objectives, Specific Aims - Describe the science driving the translational effort.
-Provide concise, clear statements regarding anticipated outcomes of the proposed research and how it will add to existing knowledge or create new research opportunities - Brief background and preliminary data - A paragraph describing study design, methodology, statistics and outcomes - Project milestones - Describe how the pilot grant would facilitate a future external grant - Priority will be given to applications with well-defined future extramural funding plans and timelines (ex. identification of the study section). - Appendix - List citations from body of proposal - PI, Co-PI and Co-I biosketches - List key personnel - The appendix is not to be used to circumvent 2 page LOI limit - Letters of support are not required but encouraged at the LOI stage
+Provide concise, clear statements regarding anticipated outcomes of the proposed research and how it will add to existing knowledge or create new research opportunities - Brief background and preliminary data - A paragraph describing study design, methodology, statistics and outcomes - Project milestones - Describe how the pilot grant would facilitate a future external grant - Priority will be given to applications with well-defined future extramural funding plans and timelines (ex. identification of the study section).

-LOI submission link: https://redcap.uky.edu/redcap/surveys/?s=L48FN7XKL4D4TPHF
+- Appendix (not counted in the two-page LOI limit) - List citations from body of proposal - PI, Co-PI and Co-I biosketches - List key personnel - The appendix is not to be used to circumvent the 2-page LOI limit - Letters of support are not required but encouraged at the LOI stage https://redcap.uky.edu/redcap/surveys/?s=8NJEFFC3WFNH97CL